zeus-12/uxie/README.md

 1. imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag. => [issue fixed!](https://github.com/TypeCellOS/BlockNote/issues/410)
-2. and the yellow leftborder which takes to the highlight on click
+2. add the yellow leftborder which takes to the image highlight on click

 - [ ] implement ratelimit using redis kv => checkout upstash
 - [ ] profile how long pinecone takes for retrieval of embeddings, and maybe look into upstash embedding storage for this (or pgvector?)